Heath1979/Happy-Heath/README.md

 ## Future Features

-- **Social account login**: Allowing popular social account login to the Happy Heath site will speed up the registration and booking process.
+- **Social account login**: Allowing popular social account login to the Happy Heath site will speed up the registration process.
 - **Business pages**: Allow for businesses to sign up and advertise.
 Create a safe space for interaction between businesses and customers.
 - **Member to business contact**: Customers can send direct messages to businesses through the website.
 - **Add picture gallery to posts**: Allows the community to post images that will support the good work of the business that is the topic of the post.